 Accident Insurance Benefit Calculator

-Estimate a possible benefit range from a base amount, a severity band, and a state or jurisdiction factor.
+Estimate a likely accident insurance benefit band from a base amount, a severity level, and a state or jurisdiction factor.

-Start with the Base Amount ($).
-This should be the dollar figure you want to test as the foundation of the estimate.
-Many users treat it as a starting benefit amount from a brochure, an out-of-pocket expense anchor, or a target lump sum they would want available after an accident.
-The calculator does not know where your number came from, so the quality of the output depends heavily on whether this base amount is realistic for your situation.
+To use the accident insurance benefit calculator, start with the Base Amount ($) you want to test.
+Many users treat it as a target benefit amount, an out-of-pocket expense anchor, or a lump sum they would like available after an accident.
+The calculator does not know where your number came from, so the quality of the output depends on whether this base amount is realistic for your situation.

 Next, choose the Severity/Coverage Level.
 The levels in the form act like multiplier bands.
 A low or minor case uses a smaller band, while a high or catastrophic case uses a larger one.
 Think of this field as the main driver of how far the estimate expands above the base amount.
 If you are unsure which level to pick, do not force false precision.
 Run at least two cases, such as medium and high, so you can see a reasonable spread and decide whether your planning target still feels sensible.